 “If you remain in me and my words remain in you, ask whatever you wish, and it will be done for you.
 This is to my Father’s glory, that you bear much fruit, showing yourselves to be my disciples.” – John 15:7-8

 “Do not merely listen to the word, and so deceive yourselves.
 Do what it says.” – James 1:22

-Are we listening to the voice of God, which resounds through His word?
-Are we acknowledging His teachings and applying them to our life?
-Are we applying them to our marriage?
-Do we understand what it means to “bear fruit” and are we producing fruit?
+Are you listening to the voice of God, which resounds through His word?
+Are you acknowledging His teachings and applying them to your life?
+Are you applying them to your marriage?
+Do you understand what it means to “bear fruit” and are you producing fruit?

 To follow His steps means to know where he walked… what example did he make for us?
-If we follow Christ’s example, does that mean we will suffer?
-Are we WILLING to suffer for Christ?
+If you follow Christ’s example, does that mean you will suffer too?
+Are you WILLING to suffer, knowing that Christ did for your sake?
 This is not a casual requirement to be a disciple; it is a commitment!

 The difference between being casual or being committed in your relationship with God can be found in the answers to the above questions.
-If you are not willing: to give all of yourself to God, to spend time with Him, to understand His teachings and apply them to your life, than are you a disciple of Christ?
-Are you a Christian?
+If you are not willing: to give all of yourself to God, to spend time with Him daily, to understand His teachings and apply them to your life, than are you a disciple of Christ?

 To be a disciple means that you are committed, not casual.
 It means you are willing to heed the call that which has been placed on the adopted children of God!

 See what kind of love the Father has given to us, that we should be called children of God; and so we are.
 The reason why the world does not know us is that it did not know him.
 Beloved, we are God’s children now, and what we will be has not yet appeared; but we know that when he appears we shall be like him, because we shall see him as he is. – 1 John 3:1-2